Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Locomotion

 However, in practice, the contractions and expansions of the whole structure yield high forces acting on the connections within the amoebot structure.
 We can address this problem by thickening the worm structure.
 This increases the expansion of the structure and with that its stability.
 Consider a line of $r$ rhombical meta-modules of side length $\ell - 1$ (see Figure~\ref{fig:motion:worm:simplified}).
 Each module can be seen as a segment of the worm structure.
 Recall that we can contract a rhombical meta-module into a parallelogram (see \Cref{fig:meta:rhombical:contraction}).
 The line of rhombical meta-modules moves in the same manner as the simple line except for the following two points.
 First, we utilize the whole meta-module at the front and at the end as an anchor to increase the grip, respectively.
 Second, only the middle $r-2$ meta-modules participate in the contractions and expansions.
 The line of rhombical meta-modules moves a distance of $\frac{r-2}{2} \cdot \ell$ along the surface after performing a contraction and an expansion.
 By performing the movements periodically, we obtain the following theorem.

 \begin{theorem} A line of $r$ rhombical meta-modules of side length $\ell - 1$ moves a distance of $\frac{r-2}{2} \cdot \ell$ every $2$ rounds. \end{theorem}

-Another problem in practice is friction between the structure and the surface and with that the wear of the structure.
+Note that unless the number of amoebots resp.\ meta-modules is constant, neither amoebot structure in the subsection is locally stable since we have to remove almost all bonds between the structure and the surface.
+Another problem in practice that comes with the local instability is friction between the structure and the surface and with that the wear of the structure.
 The worm structure is therefore poorly scalable in its length such that other types for locomotion are more suitable for large amounts of amoebots.

 Most of the cited MRSs at the beginning of this section are very similar to our construction.
 The construction for crystalline robots is the closest one.
 Each of these consists of a line of (meta-)modules that are able to contract.
 Katoy et al.~\cite{DBLP:conf/iser/KotayRV00} also propose a `walking' structure (see \Cref{fig:motion:inchworm:simplified}).
 However, the locomotion is still caused by the contraction of the body instead of motions of the legs.
 So, it is rather a caterpillar-like crawling than a walking movement.